 AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Learning Objective: 02-07 Discuss how managers identify and act on deviations from plans.

-- 323. IBM's business strategy to help its clients be more efficient, productive, and responsive to the data generated from the revolution in the global marketplace concerning the instrumentation and integration of the world's processes and infrastructures is referred to as
+Level of Difficulty: 3 Haro Topic: Evaluation phase 338.
+IBM's business strategy to help its clients be more efficient, productive, and responsive to the (p.
+44- data generated from the revolution in the global marketplace concerning the instrumentation and integration of the world's processes and infrastructures is referred to as

 - A. "The IBM Way."

 - B. "Smarter Planet."

 - C. "Reinvent Business."

 - D. "The 2015 Road Map."

 - E. "Big Blue."

 IBM's business strategy to help its clients be more efficient, productive, and responsive is known as "Smarter Planet."
-See Video Case 2: IBM: Using Strategy to Build a "Smarter Planet."

 AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Describe three kinds of organizations and the three levels of strategy in them.
-Level of Difficulty: 1 Easy Topic: Developing a Competitive Strategy 324.
-All of the following were strategic opportunities identified in IBM's 2015 road map except
+Level of Difficulty: 1 Easy Topic: Video Case: IBM 339.
+All of the following were strategic opportunities identified in IBM's 2015 Road Map EXCEPT: (p.
+44-

-- A. the connected, "smarter planet."
+- A. the connected, "Smarter Planet."

 - B. cloud and smarter computing.

 - C. a shift from software and services to PCs and hard disk drives.

 - D. business analytics and optimization.

 - E. growth markets such as China, India, Brazil, and Africa.

-IBM's 2015 road map described four strategic opportunities: (1) growth markets such as China, India, Brazil, and Africa; (2) business analytics and optimization; (3) cloud and smarter computing; and (4) the connected, "smarter planet."
+IBM's 2015 Road Map describes four strategic opportunities: (1) growth markets such as China, India, Brazil, and Africa, (2) business analytics and optimization, (3) cloud and smarter computing, and (4) the connected, "smarter planet."
 Recently, IBM began to shift from commodity-based businesses such as PCs and hard disk drives, to "customizable" businesses such as software and services, not the other way around.
-See Video Case 2: IBM: Using Strategy to Build a "Smarter Planet."

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understano Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
-Level of Difficulty: 2 Medium Topic: Developing a Competitive Strategy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
+Level of Difficulty: 2 Medium Topic: Video Case: IBM

-325. Implementation of IBM's "Smarter Planet" strategy has resulted in all of the following except
+340. Implementation of IBM's "Smarter Planet" strategy has resulted in all of the following EXCEPT: (p.
+44-